chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-special-001-elizabeth-arden-beauty-computer.md

 draft: False
 ---

 From time to time, I'll be posting these "Special" blogs, which only indirectly relate back to a *Computer Chronicles* episode.
-Basically, a "Random Access" item or an offhand reference made during a show will send me down an interesing rabbit hole.
+Basically, a "Random Access" item or an offhand reference made during a show will send me down an interesting rabbit hole.
 But since the normal posts are long enough, I thought it made sense to segregate these tangents into their own shorter standalone posts.

 ## Space-Age Technology for the Retail Makeup Counter